TristanFauvel/DreamHF/README.md

 - Submission 2: Gradient boosted tree with PCA and cross-validation
 - Submission 3: CoxPH with alpha diversity, and selection of clinical covariates with RFECV + crossvalidation (there was an issue in this submission as the risk score was not computed using 1-predict_survival_function : may cause calibration issues)
 - Submission 4: CoxPH with alpha diversity + crossvalidation and correct risk scores
+- Submission 5: sksurv gbt (without Shannon) with RFECV (based on regularized CoxPH) with PCA and cross-validation

 ### Content